wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/active-directory/active-directory-conditional-access-azuread-connected-apps.md

 The Azure Conditional Access for SaaS apps is available for public preview.
 The preview allows you to configure per-application multi-factor authentication access rules and the ability to block access for users not on a trusted network.

 You can apply the multi-factor authentication rules to all users that are assigned to the application, or only for users within specified security groups.
-Users may be excluded from the multi-factor authentication requirement if they are accessing the application from an IP address that in inside the organization’s network.
+Users may be excluded from the multi-factor authentication requirement if they are accessing the application from an IP address that in inside the organizationâs network.
 These capabilities will be available to customers that have purchased an Azure Active Directory Premium license.

 ## Scenario prerequisites